 Feels and tastes better

-Smoke is harsh and stinky.
+Smoke is harsh and smelly.
 It doesn’t taste great and it feels extremely harsh on your throat and lungs.
 Vaporizers deliver the goodies in a gentler form that reveals unique herbal flavors that you didn’t even know existed in your plant.
 It’s the best way to experience everything your herbs have to offer.

 Like we mentioned before, many small dry herb vaporizers will fit conveniently in a small bag or purse, or even in your pocket.
 Take it out and about and enjoy a session wherever you go, and easily store it away when you’re finished.
 Portable dry herb vapes allow you to take a few hits here and there, when it’s convenient for you, instead of waiting for the herbs to burn out or tossing them early.